 We internally review our supply chain to evaluate human trafficking risks and slavery risks and we conduct supplier audits which review all aspects of the supply chain including safety, human trafficking, child labour and other legal requirements.

 At Walsall College we all have a role to play and we all have a responsibility to act in ways which encourage positive feelings and respect for all.
-This is a great place to learn.
-Together we will ensure that Britain continues to be a great place to live.

 - Responds to the ideological challenge of terrorism and extremism and the threat from those who promote it.